 Our Michigan car accident lawyers represent people injured in auto accidents, truck accidents, motorcycle accidents, bicycle accidents, and pedestrian accidents.
 Under Michigan law, all medical expenses that are reasonable and necessary and related to your Michigan car accident are covered by the no-fault insurance company.
 These include medical expenses for the hospital, doctor, physical therapy, prescriptions, ambulance, and medical appliances (wheelchairs, crutches, etc.).
 You are also entitled to payment for your mileage and transportation expenses for your medical appointments.

-Michigan Auto Accident Related Medical Bills & Expense Benefits
+Is There a Limit on Michigan Auto Accident Related Medical Bills & Expense Benefits?

 There is no limit on the amount of money that the no-fault insurance company must pay for accident related medical treatment.
 The only limitation is that the medical bills must be reasonable and necessary for your care, recovery, and rehabilitation.
 The benefits last your entire lifetime and there is no limit to the amount.
 If your car insurance policy has coordinated medical coverage, your health insurance is responsible for paying your medical bills and the no-fault insurance company will cover your bills that are not covered by your health insurance, including co-pays and deductibles.
 It is important that you keep close track of your out of pocket expenses.